Updated: Dec 28, 2020

 What Does My Prostate Do?

-It rests below your bladder and in front of your rectum.
-It surrounds part of the urethra, the tube in your penis that carries pee from your bladder.
+The prostate is a small gland and forms part of the male reproductive system.
+The healthy prostate is the shape and size of a walnut and sits below your bladder and in front of your rectum.
+It surrounds the urethra, the tube in your penis taking pee from your bladder.

-The prostate helps make some of the fluid in semen, which carries sperm from your testicles when you ejaculate.
+The prostate makes some of the fluid in semen, allowing sperm to be carried from your testicles when you ejaculate.

 This Gland Can Grow

 As you age, your prostate becomes larger and is a normal part of aging for most men.